fredericferry/ENSO/README.md

 # ENSO
-Exploring El Niño Southern Oscillation
+Explore El Niño Southern Oscillation with the SOI and ONI indices, SST maps and EOF analysis

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.